Loading...

 1. Will I receive an email or letter if I am allotted a seat?

 No. DASA does not send individual allotment letters or emails.
-Candidates must log in to the official DASA portal (dasanit.org) to view their allotment status and download the Provisional Admission Letter.
+Candidates must log in to the official DASA portal (csab.nic.in) to view their allotment status and download the Initial Seat Allotment Intimation Slip.

 2. Can I change my choices after Round 1?

-For Rounds 1, 2, and 3, choices filled during the initial application are used.
-No fresh choice filling is permitted for these rounds.
-However, for the Special Round, fresh choice filling is mandatory.
+No. For both rounds, choices filled during the initial application are used.
+No fresh choice filling is permitted at any stage of DASA UG 2026.

-3. What is the difference between ‘Accept’ and ‘Accept & Upgrade’?
+3. What is the difference between Freeze, Float, and Slide?

-‘Accept’ confirms your seat and exits you from further rounds.
-‘Accept & Upgrade’ confirms your current seat but keeps you in consideration for a better seat (higher preference) in the next round.
+Freeze confirms your seat and exits you from further rounds.
+Float confirms your current seat but keeps you in consideration for a better seat in any institute in Round 2.
+Slide confirms your current seat but keeps you in consideration for a better branch/course within the same institute in Round 2.

 4. I missed the deadline to respond to Round 1 allotment.
 What happens?

-If you do not take any action by the specified deadline, your allotment will be treated as ‘Declined’ and you will not be considered for further rounds.
+If you do not take any action by the specified deadline, your willingness will be automatically set to Float, and you will be considered in Round 2.
+Exception: if you were allotted your first choice, your default willingness will be automatically set to Freeze.

 No. All admissions under DASA 2026 are conducted only through the online seat allotment process.
 No spot or walk-in admissions are permitted.